SavvyWombat/caxton/README.md

 You can create different environment configurations, for example `.env.prod`.

+Caxton will also look for additional configuration in `caxton.json`.
+The various options are covered in the relevant sections below.

 ### Building with Caxton

 To build a site, you need at least one Blade template in your content directory.
 Then you can run: